Arundel

 What is the average family size?

-Families in the suburb of Arundel have an average of 1.6 children, matching the Rest of Qld average of N/A. This influences local demand for child-related services and larger family homes.
+Families in the suburb of Arundel have an average of 1.6 children, slightly below the Rest of Qld average of 1.7.
+This influences local demand for child-related services and larger family homes.

 What are the marriage patterns in the suburb of Arundel?

 Marriage patterns reveal 48.6% of the adult population are currently married, while 33.3% have never married.
-This compares to N/A% married and N/A% never married across Rest of Qld.
+This compares to 45.1% married and 35.6% never married across Rest of Qld.

 How significant are single-person households?

-Single-person households represent 18.4% of all households in the suburb of Arundel, similar to the regional average of N/A%.
+Single-person households represent 18.4% of all households in the suburb of Arundel, notably lower than the regional average of 25.6%.
 This affects demand for smaller dwellings and single-person accommodation.

 Are shared living arrangements common?